-CSAC Employee Scholarship was awarded to Travis Campbell of Flouster, a sophomore biological sciences/physical therapy major on the Athens campus with a 3.62 GPA.
+CSAC Employee Scholarship was awarded to Travis Campbell of Glouster, a sophomore biological sciences/physical therapy major on the Athens campus with a 3.62 GPA.

-CSAC Regional Campus Scholarship was awarded to Cheryl Msith of Leesburg, a junior geology major on the Chillicothe campus with a 3.66 GPA.
+CSAC Regional Campus Scholarship was awarded to Cheryl Smith of Leesburg, a junior geology major on the Chillicothe campus with a 3.66 GPA.